bebopkenny/Elephant-Hunt/README.md

-# Tuffy Hunt
+# Elephant Hunt

-Tuffy Hunt is an interactive campus scavenger hunt game built for the ACM chapter at California State University, Fullerton.
+Elephant Hunt is an interactive campus scavenger hunt game built for the ACM chapter at California State University, Fullerton.
 Teams race to find QR-coded elephants placed around campus while guided by riddles from the Guardian chatbot.

 ## Overview